isomerpages/mas-moneysense/pages/Understanding Bank Accounts.md

 </table>
 <p>*If you need to withdraw money from your fixed deposit before the maturity
-date (this is an early or premature withdrawal), you may receive no interest or suffer partial loss of interest on the deposit.</p>
+date (this is an early or premature withdrawal), you may receive no interest or suffer partial loss of interest on the deposit.
+In some cases, you may also need to pay a fee which could potentially result in you receiving less than the initial deposit placed.</p>
 <h4>Before You Open An Account</h4>
 <p>There are other conditions to be aware of.
 Before opening a bank account,
 here are a few things to check.</p>